Sport in Qatar

 Sport plays a major role in the Qatar National Vision 2030.
 Our ambition is to become a global leader in sports and bring the world together through sustainable sports development, building on our achievements to date.

 A global hub for sport

 Qatar has played host to more than 500 international sporting events in the past 15 years, across all sports and age groups.

-Throughout the years, Qatar has been the venue for many other international championships, including the 2006 Asian Games, the 2015 Men’s Handball World Championship, the 2015 AIBA World Boxing Championship, the 48th Artistic Gymnastics World Championships, the International Handball Federation Super Globe and the 2019 ANOC World Beach Games as well as the 2019 FIFA Club World Cup.
-We also look forward to hosting the 2020 FIFA Club World Cup, the IJF Masters 2020 and the 2023 FINA World Championships.
+Throughout the years, Qatar has been the venue for many other international championships, including the 2006 Asian Games, the 2015 Men’s Handball World Championship, the 2015 AIBA World Boxing Championship, the 48th Artistic Gymnastics World Championships, the International Handball Federation Super Globe and the 2019 ANOC World Beach Games as well as the FIFA Club World Cup Qatar 2019.
+We also look forward to hosting the FIFA Club World Cup Qatar 2020, the IJF Masters 2020.
+We also look forward to hosting the 2023 FINA World Championships.

 Annual international tournaments held in Qatar include the ExxonMobil Qatar Open (tennis), the Commercial Bank Qatar Masters (golf) and the MotoGP Superbike Championship.

 We are incredibly proud to be hosting the 2022 World Cup, the first in the Arab World, to help change perceptions and drive development across the entire region.

 Qatar is also pleased to announce that it had won the Doha 2030 Asian Games Bid.
 On 4 October, we submitted our plan to the Olympic Council of Asia (OCA), to strengthen Asia’s enduring sporting legacy.